People

 Originally from Bulgaria, Nadya graduated with an Sc.B. in Biochemistry from Brown University and received a Ph.D. from Rockefeller University.
 As a postdoctoral fellow in the laboratory of Dr. Tyler Jacks at MIT, she pioneered the development of genetic mouse models to study long noncoding RNAs (lncRNAs) in cancer biology.
 Nadya is the recipient of the HHMI Predoctoral Fellowship, the Harold M. Weintraub Graduate Student Award, the Damon Runyon Postdoctoral Fellowship Award, the 2016 Lung Cancer Research Foundation Scientific Merit Award, the 2017 Pew-Stewart Award for Cancer Research, the NIH Merit Award, and the 2020 Lion Heart Award.

 Nadya enjoys working at the bench and interacting closely with all members of the lab.
 Her work is driven by deep curiosity about the biological functions and diverse mechanisms of lncRNAs and aims to develop innovative approaches that would help uncover their mysteries.
 Her ultimate goal is to help elucidate the contribution of lncRNAs to normal homeostasis and in complex disease states, such as cancer.
 Outside of the lab, Nadya loves to spend time with her family.
-Her favorite activities are running, kickboxing, and yoga.
+Her favorite activities are running and hiking.

 Lab Manager

-Justin Glynn, MBA
+Justin Glynn, MSA

 justin.glynn@yale.edu